tedkirkpatrick/474-14-1/aws.md

 title: Amazon Web Services (AWS) technical details
 aws-activation: class="active"
 ---
 Semi-structured list of technical details of working with Amazon Web Services (AWS).
+This is a holding page for some technical incantations required to use the system.

 ## Userids